Markbkiunga/Week-1-Code-Challenge-Toy-Problems/README.md

 D - 40 to 49
 E - Less than 40

-One should input the mark in the called "userMarks()" function and run the program by typing "node student-grade-generator.js" into the terminal then press Enter(Windows)/Return(Mac).

 Challenge 2
-speed-detector.js helps in regulating drivers' speeds by taking the speed of a car as input in the variable carSpeed.
+speed-detector.js helps in regulating drivers' speeds by taking the speed of a car entered into the prompt.
 If carSpeed is less than "70" it outputs "Ok" to the console.
 Otherwise, for every 5 km/s above the speed limit (70), it gives the driver one demerit point and print the total number of demerit points.

-One should input the car speed in the variable "carSpeed" at he top of the code and run the program by typing "node speed-detector.js" into the terminal then press Enter(Windows)/Return(Mac).

 Challenge 3
-net-salary-calculator.js helps in calculating an individual's net-salary by taking the monthly basic salary and benefits as inputs and logs them to the console.
+net-salary-calculator.js helps in calculating an individual's net-salary by taking the monthly basic salary and benefits as entered into the prompt and logs them to the console.
 It calculates the gross salary which is equal to the sum of the basic salary and benefits entered then logs the output to the console.
 It calculates the PAYE using the rates below and logs the output to the console.